rust-lang/book/src/ch17-05-traits-for-async.md

 what type `self` must be to call this method.
-These kinds of type annotations for `self` are similar to those for other function parameters, but with the restriction that the type annotation has to be the type on which the method is implemented, or a reference or smart pointer to that type.
+These kinds of type annotations for `self` are similar to those for other function parameters, but with the restriction that the type annotation has to be the type on which the method is implemented, or a reference or smart pointer to that type, or a `Pin` wrapping a reference to that type.
 We will see more on this syntax in Chapter 18.
 For now, it is enough to know that if we want to poll a future (to check whether it is `Pending` or `Ready(Output)`), we need a mutable reference to the type, which is wrapped in a `Pin`.

-`Pin` is a wrapper type, much like the `Box`, `Rc`, and other smart pointer types we saw in Chapter 15.
+`Pin` is a wrapper type.
+In some ways, it is like the `Box`, `Rc`, and other smart pointer types we saw in Chapter 15, which also wrap other types.
 Unlike those, however, `Pin` only works with *other pointer types* like reference (`&` and `&mut`) and smart pointers (`Box`, `Rc`, and so on).
 To be precise, `Pin` works with types which implement the `Deref` or `DerefMut` traits, which we covered in Chapter 15.
-You can think of this restriction as equivalent to only working with pointers, though, since implementing `Deref` or `DerefMut` means your type behaves like a pointer type.
+You can think of this restriction as equivalent to only working with pointers, though, since implementing `Deref` or `DerefMut` means your type behaves like a pointer type. `Pin` is also not a pointer itself, and it does not have any behavior of its own like the ref counting of `Rc` or `Arc`.
+It is purely a tool the compiler can use to uphold the relevant guarantees, by wrapping pointers in the type.

-Recalling that `.await` is implemented in terms of calls to `poll()`, this starts to explain the error message we saw above—but that was in terms of `Unpin`, not `Pin`.
+Recalling that `.await` is implemented in terms of calls to `poll`, this starts to explain the error message we saw above—but that was in terms of `Unpin`, not `Pin`.
 So what exactly are `Pin` and `Unpin`, how do they relate, and why does `Future` need `self` to be in a `Pin` type to call `poll`?